 For some parents, divorce is unavoidable.
 For others, it is the last resort when all other options have been explored and exhausted.
-Our neutral therapists can help.
+Neutral therapists can help.

 Divorce and separation with children involve a series of changes that affect the entire family: living arrangements, parenting, social support, finances, and individual identities.
 The magnitude of change, all at once, constitutes a crisis.

-Parents must tend to their children with sensitivity as they cope with feelings of instability and insecurity that often come from parents divorcing.
+Parents must tend to their children with sensitivity as they cope with feelings of instability and insecurity that often accompany divorce.
 Children may need individual counseling or treatment.
 Parents themselves may need to deal with guilt and grief over losing their hopes and dreams for the marriage and their family.
-Our therapists can help both children and their parents deal with emotions of anger, fear, shame, and sadness.
+Psychotherapists can help both children and their parents deal with emotions of anger, fear, shame, and sadness.

 Although friends and family may suggest using attorneys and litigating in court, there are no laws that require you to involve attorneys at any point in getting divorced.
 Not even for the filing.
 So long as there is nothing legally preventing you from interacting with the other parent, cooperative divorce is a preferred option for many parents.

-If your situation is problematic and you want attorneys to represent each of you but still avoid litigation, collaborative divorce may be your best option.
-Our collaborative attorneys make an agreement with you from the onset to use only cooperative techniques to negotiate divorce issues, rather than the combative methods used in an adversarial divorce.
+If your situation is problematic and you want attorneys to represent each of you but still avoid litigation, cooperative divorce may be your best option.
+Cooperative attorneys make an agreement with you from the onset to use only cooperative techniques to negotiate divorce issues, rather than the combative methods used in an adversarial divorce.